earlence-security/stateful-auth/README.md

 Client will be running on ``http://127.0.0.1:8080/``

-Visit the Client, connect and consent, then we successfully got back the user's Token!
+Visit the Client, connect and consent, select which policy to enforce

+Successfully got back the user's Token!